From compliance to capability with Clevis and Tang

-Encrypt because you must?
-Then do it right the first time.
-Security mandates aren’t usually designed with engineer happiness in mind.
-More often, they introduce friction — manual steps, clunky workarounds, and a constant battle between compliance and convenience.
-But every now and then, a requirement leads to something unexpectedly useful.
-When a customer’s security appliance went through a penetration test, Full disk encryption (FDE) became non-negotiable.
-That’s reasonable, but how do you implement it in line with best practices without needing someone to type a passphrase on every boot?
-Especially in environments where Red Hat is the standard, like major telecom providers, the challenge is enabling scalable security without compromising operational efficiency.
-The answer was simpler than expected: Clevis and Tang.
-Two open-source tools that make automated, policy-driven disk unlocking possible, with security in mind.
+Encryption because you have to?
+Then do it right.
+Security requirements are rarely designed with engineers' happiness in mind.
+More often than not, they cause friction—manual steps, cumbersome workarounds, and a constant battle between compliance and convenience.
+But every now and then, such a requirement leads to something unexpectedly useful.
+When a customer's security appliance underwent a penetration test, full disk encryption (FDE) became non-negotiable.
+That makes sense, but how do you implement this according to best practices without someone having to enter a password at every reboot?
+Especially in environments where Red Hat is the standard, such as at large telecom providers, the challenge revolves around scalable security without compromising operational efficiency.
+The answer turned out to be simpler than expected: Clevis and Tang.
+Two open-source tools that enable automated, policy-driven disk unlocking — with security as the starting point.

-- No user input (no keyboard attached, no manual passphrase);
+- No user input (no keyboard connected, no manual passphrase);

 - No locally stored decryption keys;